lxkrmr/spring-boot-quartz/README.md

 }
 ```

 **So as soon you try to google something, you get mixed up in all this different ways of doing the same thing.
-And from time to time you see that your way is not offering this details you would like to use ;(**
+And from time to time you see that your way is not offering this details you would like to use (out of the box) ;(**

-Plus some Information just did not work for us, like this
+Plus some Information just did not work for us, like this:

 ```Java
 @Configuration